zhenglinpan/LCMFTN-pytorch/README.md

 </p>

 ## Dataset
 You need tp prepare your own dataset.
 In my dataset, 1k pairs were engaged, stride=6, width=12.
+RTX 3060 Laptop(6G) was used for experimental training.

 ## Modification